 Amsterdam: a haven for media and broadcasting

 The Amsterdam Metropolitan Area has always had an acumen for producing some of the world’s most-watched programmes.
 Shows created by Amsterdam-based media and broadcasting companies – such as Eyeworks, Endemol and BlazHoffski – have become household names.
-In fact, Big Brother, The Voice and The Biggest Loser all started right here in the Dutch capital.
+In fact, Big Brother and The Voice started right here in the Dutch capital.
 But it’s not just homegrown media and broadcasting companies that have a presence: in addition to industry leaders Netflix – which set up its European headquarters here back in 2015 – CBS, Viacom Media Networks, Media Monks and BAMTech all chose to set up shop in Amsterdam, and the city boasts top-notch agencies like IMA, The Media Nanny and MassiveMusic.

 “Thanks to our location here in Amsterdam, and the ability to easily travel across Europe and the world, we have been able to build our network of more than 20,000 international influencers and run global campaigns for our clients.” – Emilie Tabor, IMA